NepNet/MonoDevelopPresence/README.md

 # MonoDevelopRPC
-Discord Rich Presence Addin for MonoDevelop
+Discord Rich Presence for MonoDevelop

+## Disabled by default.
+Go to *Rich Presence* and check Enabled

-It's a simple extension for MonoDevelop that adds Discord Rich presence
+This extensions adds Discord rich presence integration

+You can download the already built extension from the releases tab

+Supported files: .cs, .xml, .c, .cpp, .h, .txt, .css, .html For the rest file types it will be shown a generic file icon